SubashM00/Ex--5-Rail-Fence-Program/README.md

 # ALGORITHM:

-Step 1 : Read the Plain text.
+Step 1 : Read the Plain text
-Step 2 : Arrange the plain text in row columnar matrix format.
-Step 3 : Now read the keyword depending on the number of columns of the plain text.
-Step 4 : Arrange the characters of the keyword in sorted order and the corresponding columns of the plain text.
-Step 5 : Read the characters row wise or column wise in the former order to get the cipher text.
+Step 2 : Arrange the plain text in row columnar matrix format Step 3 : Now read the keyword depending on the number of columns of the plain text Step 4 : Arrange the characters of the keyword in sorted order and the corresponding columns of the plain text Step 5 : Read the characters row wise or column wise in the former order to get the cipher text

 # PROGRAM
 #  Reg No: 212223040210